Osiris1975/osiris-namelists/assets/SteamDesc.md

 [hr][/hr]
 [h1]Future Updates[/h1]
 From here on out, I will be updating this mod only as follows:
--By requested namelist, so long as the request doesn't overlap with an existing namelist in this or other namelist mods.
+-By requested namelist, so long as the request doesn't overlap with an existing namelist in this or another mod.
 -Maintenance to address bugs and keep up with the current version of Stellaris.

 If you've enjoyed this mod, please keep an eye on this space in the future!
-I plan to provide a link where you can support me, free-of-charge, by sharing or subscribing to my Sci-Fi substack where I'll be republishing some of my work previously published in various sci-fi magazines as well as publishing new work.
+I plan to provide a link where you can lend non-monetary support sharing and/or subscribing to my Sci-Fi substack where I'll be republishing some of my previously published work from various sci-fi magazines as well as new work.

 I also intend to continue modding for Stellaris, namely, to create a mod that adds empires based on the namelists in this mod.